apache/struts-site/source/security/index.md

 We additionally recommend enabling the following options (enabled by default in 7.0).

- * `struts.ognl.allowStaticFieldAccess=false` - static methods are always blocked, but static fields can also optionally be blocked
+* `struts.ognl.allowStaticFieldAccess=false` - static field values which aren't a primitive type can be used to access classes that wouldn't otherwise be accessible
- * `struts.disallowProxyMemberAccess=true` - disallow proxied objects from being used in OGNL expressions as they may present a security risk
+* `struts.disallowProxyObjectAccess=true` - disallow proxied objects from being used in OGNL expressions as these often represent application beans or database entities which are sensitive
 * `struts.disallowDefaultPackageAccess=true` - disallow access to classes in the default package which should not be used in production
 * `struts.ognl.disallowCustomOgnlMap=true` - disallow construction of custom OGNL maps which can be used to bypass the SecurityMemberAccess policy
+* `struts.actionConfig.fallbackToEmptyNamespace=false` - prevent Actions in the empty namespace from being accessed from alternative endpoints

 #### Allowlist Capability